deansallinen/mailroom/README.md

 });
 ```

-Now if we run `mocha` on the command line to start our test we see the following error:
+Now if we run `$ mocha` on the command line to start our test we see the following error:

 ```
 deans-Mac-Pro:mailroom dean$ mocha